 Topics may include: parasites, diseases, injuries, nutrition, care and safety, or other related information.

-- Poster relating to veterinary science - Scrapbook relating to veterinary science 2.. - Display relating to veterinary science - Any other exhibit relating to veterinary science hamsters, etc.) or youth of other groups doing equivalent work.
+- 1. Poster relating to veterinary science - 2.
+Scrapbook relating to veterinary science - 3.
+Display relating to veterinary science - 4.
+Any other exhibit relating to veterinary science

 DIVISION 113 - ANIMAL SCIENCE